The Amphibians of Vietnam

 One of the coolest and most impressive animals in all of Vietnam, the Vampire Flying Frog lives up to its name.
 High up in Vietnam’s “cloud forests”, the climate is entirely different from the stereotypical heat and humidity of the jungle forests.
 Here, the ground is virtually always moist and it produces year-round fungal buildup, perfect for fanged (yes, fanged) Vampire Flying Frogs.

-Frame luong cu 5 1 WANEE asia
+Frame luong cu 5 1 WANEE Go-WILD

 The Amphibians of Vietnam 18